 Tuesday's bond market has opened in positive territory as yesterday's buying seems to be carrying over to today.
 There was no relevant economic news scheduled for today, but early stock weakness is also contributing to this morning's gains.
-The stock markets are in positive territory with the Dow up 50 points and the Nasdaq up 3 points.
-The bond market is currently down 11/32, which will likely push this morning's mortgage rates higher by approximately .250 of a discount point over yesterday's morning rates.
+The stock markets are showing losses with the Dow down 46 points and the Nasdaq down 3 points.
+The bond market is currently up 8/32, which will likely improve this morning's mortgage rates by approximately .125 of a discount point over yesterday's morning rates.

 Please let me know if I can provide loan information for any of your clients.
 I would be happy to quickly pre-qualify them, provide loan scenarios, or help improve their credit position to obtain a lower interest rate.

 I am here to provide you and your clients with exceptional service in a courteous and respectful manner.